CosmoLike/cocoa/Cocoa/external_modules/code/README.md

     declare -a TFOLDER=("camb/"
                         "fortran/"
                         "forutils/"
-                        # add the subfolder where the file to be patched is located
+                        # Add here the subfolder where the file to be patched is located
                         ) # If nonblank, path must include /

     # T = TMP
     declare -a TFILE=("_compilers.py"
                       "Makefile"
                       "Makefile_compiler"
-                      # add here the file that needs to be patched
+                      # Add here the file that needs to be patched
                       )

     #T = TMP, P = PATCH
     declare -a TFILEP=("_compilers.patch"
                        "Makefile.patch"
                        "Makefile_compiler.patch"
-                       # add here the file that the patch file
+                       # Add here the file that the patch file
                        )

 ## Understanding CAMB's patches (developers only :bangbang: ☠️ :bangbang: ) <a name="appendix_patch_camb"></a>

-To start, we show below the current list of CAMB patches.
+To start, we show the current list of CAMB patches below.

     cocoa_installation_libraries/camb_changes/camb/_compilers.patch
     cocoa_installation_libraries/camb_changes/fortran/Makefile.patch